ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

   Custom Signed Statements are evaluated given the current Transparency Service state and the entire Envelope, and may use information contained in the attributes of named policies.
 1. **Register the Signed Statement** to the append-only log.
 1. **Return the Receipt**, which MAY be asynchronous from registration.
-When asynchronous, the Transparency Service MUST returns an identifier used to retrieve the Receipt.
+When asynchronous, the Transparency Service MUST return an identifier used to retrieve the Receipt.
 Details about generating Receipts are described in {{Receipt}}.

 The last two steps may be shared between a batch of Signed Statements recorded in the Append-only Log.